ruoyann/tp/docs/UserGuide.md

 **Example:**
 ```
 clear
-All study spots have been cleared.
+All study spots have been cleared
 ```

 ### Exiting the program : `exit`